Veronica Campbell Brown

-Veronica Campbell Brown (born 15 May 1982) is a Jamaican retired track and field sprinter, who specialized in the 100 and 200 meters.
+Veronica Campbell Brown (née Campbell; born 15 May 1982) is a Jamaican retired track and field sprinter, who specialized in the 100 and 200 meters.
 An eight-time Olympic medalist, she is the second of three women in history to win two consecutive Olympic 200 m gold medals, after Bärbel Wöckel of Germany and compatriot Elaine Thompson-Herah.
 Campbell-Brown is one of only eleven athletes to win World Championship titles at the youth, junior, and senior levels of an athletic event.

 She holds personal bests of 10.76 seconds for the 100 m and 21.74 seconds for the 200 m.
 She was the 100 m gold medallist at the 2007 World Championships in Athletics and the 200 m gold medallist at the 2011 World Championships in Athletics.
 She has also won seven silver medals and one bronze medal in her career at the World Championships in Athletics.
 Over 60 metres, she is a two-time champion at the IAAF World Indoor Championships.

 Early life

-Campbell was born to Cecil Campbell and Pamela Bailey in Clarks Town, Trelawny, Jamaica on 15 May 1982.
+Campbell was born to Cecil Campbell and Pamela Bailey in Clarks Town, Trelawny, Jamaica, on 15 May 1982.
 She has five brothers and four sisters and attended Troy Primary and Vere Technical High School in Clarendon before pursuing higher education in the United States at the University of Arkansas.